Why your self-doubt is actually a good thing (and how to use it)

 How to succeed, even when you don’t feel confident

 Outside of hiring a psychic friend, you’re just not going to know what the future holds.
 But, good news!
-You don’t need to eliminate self-doubt to succeed (and that would be impossible anyway - unless you’re a psychopath - in which case, we probably don’t really want you to succeed that much).
+You don’t need to eliminate self-doubt to succeed.

 Hi!
 I’m Erica